kimdoyoung0319/332project/README.md

 * Planned to have regular meeting on Saturday.
 * Expected problems:
   - How to serve/receive records in parallel manner?
+    - Readers/Writers problem, Producer/Consumer problem...
+    - How can we model the problem as a well-known problem?
   - Index file might be shared smong threads on a machine.
 How should we ensure consistency of this data structure?
   - How to exploit parallelism while merging locally?